forestgrape/people_interactions/jurisprudence/sanctions.md

 ## Notes
 > The notes below list goals and methods of sanctions.
 Mostly it is **a list without judgement and not all items are supported here** (a personal viewpoint in [Opinion on Sanctions](#opinion-on-sanctions).

 > This page is *general and not specifically* about the invasion of Russia into the Ukraine which is part of a complex conflict between Russia, the EU, the NATO and different fractions within the Ukraine - although this conflict[s] motivates the current publishing.
 Accordingly some statements do apply and some do not apply.
-Considerations on sanctions for that special situation are not yet published (considerations will soon be published in the context of the [conflict](../conflicts/ru_ukr_conflict.md)).
+Considerations on sanctions for the invasion as part the complex conflict will soon be published on the [conflict page](../conflicts/ru_ukr_conflict.md).

 ## Opinion on Principles
 > * As in most justice systems, here a causal and direct connection is considered as necessary to sanction an entity.